matej-parizek/matej-parizek/README.md

 # Matěj Pařízek

-I'm Matej from Czech, and now I am studing Czech Technical Univerzity in the Prague.
-My specialization is Software engeneering.
-Realy enjoy learning languages and frameworks like Java and Kotlin, as well Python and C/C++.
+I am Matej, a student from the Czech Republic, currently pursuing my studies at the Czech Technical University in Prague.
+My area of expertise is Software Engineering, and I am particularly passionate about mastering programming languages and frameworks such as Java, Kotlin, Python, and C/C++.
+I am deeply committed to continuous learning and honing my skills in these areas.

 ## Skills and Expirence:
 <p align="left">